 scores_scratch[...])

-# set return value on final step
+# set return worth on ultimate step

 @pl.when(pl.program_id(0) == nsteps - 1)